 - Knee-high socks – These are usually too high for tennis.
 However, we are seeing more compression socks that go end below the knee for extra support and to improve circulation.

 The material the socks are made with is a key priority when it comes to how long your socks will last.
 The thin and inexpensive material will, of course, wear out sooner and you’ll end up having to replace them more often.
-Many of the socks on this list may seem on the more expensive side, but in the long run, a quality athletic socks made of durable material will cost you less since they should last you longer.
+Many of the socks on this list may seem on the more expensive side, but in the long run, quality athletic socks made of durable material will cost you less since they should last you longer.

 I’m generally frugal on a lot of things but when it comes to socks, shoes (and underwear) I’m willing to pay for comfort and quality.
 After trying so many different brands of socks, suffering from blisters and tossing so many low-quality picks, I’m now convinced that in the long run, it’s worth the investment to pay upfront for good tennis socks.

-Finding a good pair of socks for tennis other racket sports presents the challenge since so there are so many brands to choose from.
+Finding a good pair of socks for tennis other racket sports presents a challenge since so there are so many brands to choose from.
 The main things to consider when shopping: the material used, the comfort they offer, that the size is just right and that they’re durable enough to withstand long sessions on the court.

 Regardless of the racket sport you play, you need a sock that will reduce friction caused by the lateral movements and starts and stops that cause blisters.

 Material that wicks away moisture to keep your feet sweat-free and dry while also providing extra cushioning.

 All this talk of keeping your feet comfy and blister-free got me thinking of hands- do you wear a glove to protect your paddle hand when you play?

 It’s a standard piece gear in racquetball and is becoming more common on the pickleball court- click here to check out our top picks for good pickleball gloves.